Read frequently asked questions about applications, member dues, and general membership information.

 Payment can be made online until your membership has been expired for greater than 90 days.
 After this 90 day grace period, you will be assessed a reinstatement fee.

-Please click here to pay dues or reinstate your membership.
+Pay dues online or reinstate your membership.
 Depending on whether you pay within the grace period, your membership may be placed on a new renewal cycle.

 After three calendar years, one must reapply for ACOG membership.
 Please refer to the requirements of each membership category to ensure you apply for the appropriate category.
 View a list of membership categories and requirements.

 Yes, Fellows and Junior Fellows in Practice may receive a reduction.
 Associate Members who previously completed an osteopathic ob-gyn residency will also be granted a reduction.
-Requests must be sent in writing to email@example.com and include the following Fellowship information:
+Requests must be submitted to Membership Services.
+Please include the following Fellowship information:

 - Program Name